 Individual Properties should contain simple short string values, not large blocks of information.
-If a system needs to attach a large amount of metadata to a node, then it should either use multiple small Properties, or a single Property containing a URI or URL pointing to an external resource that contains the additional metadata.
+If a system needs to attach a large amount of metadata to a node, then it should either use multiple small Properties, or a single Property containing a URI to an internal or external resource that contains the additional metadata.